Jason Horne-Francis: Personal life

-Horne-Francis dropped out of school in year 11 to work at the Fleurieu Milk Company, his father's milk bottle factory.
-He credits this experience, as well as his stepfather's influence, with maturing him as a person.
+Growing up, Horne-Francis supported the Fremantle Dockers.
+He dropped out of school in year 11 to work at the Fleurieu Milk Company; he credits this experience, as well as his stepfather's influence, with maturing him as a person.
 Born Jason Horne, in 2021 he added the Francis name after his stepfather, former AFL player Fabian Francis.

-Horne-Francis' mother is Trish Francis, formerly Gully.
+As an adult Horne-Francis learned that he had partial indigenous heritage through his biological father, whom he has no contact with.
+This connects him to the Wardaman people in the Northern Territory.